aws-powertools/powertools-lambda-python/docs/core/logger.md

 **How can I add standard library logging attributes to a log record?**

-The Python standard library log records contains a [large set of atttributes](https://docs.python.org/3/library/logging.html#logrecord-attributes), however only a few are included in the powertools log record by default.
+The Python standard library log records contains a [large set of atttributes](https://docs.python.org/3/library/logging.html#logrecord-attributes){target="_blank"}, however only a few are included in Powertools Logger log record by default.

 If you need to add additional records, these can be included as `kwargs` to `Logger`, or to `LambdaPowertoolsFormatter` when they are being instantiated, or to managed later with the `append_keys` or `remove_keys` methods.